 Shutting the Door on Chilly Weather

-Your home is full of hidden nooks and crannies that could be letting heat slip out and contribute to higher heating costs.
-From doggy doors to that miniscule gap underneath your front door, there are a myriad of spots that you’ll want to seal up before cold weather strikes.
+Your home is full of hidden nooks and crannies that could contribute to higher heating costs.
+From doggy doors to that tiny gap underneath your door, there may be areas worth addressing before cold weather settles in.

 Keep the Cold Weather on the Right Side of Your Windows

 If installing brand-new windows isn’t quite in the budget for you this holiday season, an alternative is quick-sealing your current windows.
-Most kits available contain the necessary plastic film and double-sided tape to apply along the inside of your windows.
-Once you’ve heated the plastic with a hair dryer, the film becomes nearly invisible while keeping your home insulated against chilly weather.
-You can find these kits online or at your local hardware store for under $15 and are a great budgetary, temporary solution to drafty windows.
+Most window film installation kits contain the necessary plastic film and double-sided tape to apply along the inside of your windows.
+Once you’ve heated the plastic with a hair dryer, the film becomes nearly invisible while keeping your home better insulated against chilly weather.
+You can find these kits online or at your local hardware store for under $25 as a budget conscious, temporary solution to drafty windows.